Skip to content

 • You need transparency — logos on colored backgrounds, product cutouts, overlays, UI icons.
 PNG's alpha channel supports full and partial transparency, something JPEG simply cannot do.

-• The image has sharp edges or text — screenshots, charts, diagrams, infographics, logos.
-JPEG compression creates visible artifacts (smudging) around sharp color boundaries.
-PNG keeps every edge crisp.
+• The image has sharp edges or text — screenshots, charts, diagrams, infographics, and logos.
+JPEG can add ringing around high-contrast boundaries, while a true-color PNG can preserve the encoded edge pixels; scaling and palette conversion still need review.

 • The graphic has few colors — illustrations, icons, and line art with flat color areas.
 PNG compresses these very efficiently, sometimes matching or beating JPEG file sizes for simple graphics.